Samuel Rogers: Middle life and friendships

 In 1793 his father's death gave Rogers the principal share in the banking house in Cornhill, and a considerable income.
 He left Newington Green and established himself in chambers in the Temple.
 Within his intimate circle at this time were his best friend, Richard Sharp (Conversation Sharp), and the artists John Flaxman, John Opie, Martin Shee and John Henry Fuseli.
 He also made the acquaintance of Charles James Fox, with whom he visited the galleries in Paris in 1802, and whose friendship introduced him to Holland House.
 In 1803 he moved to 22 St James's Place, where for fifty years he entertained all the celebrities of London.
 Flaxman and Charles Alfred Stothard had a share in the decoration of the house, which Rogers virtually rebuilt, and proceeded to fill with works of art.
 His collections at his death realised £50,000.

 In the mid-nineteenth century, social breakfasts were in vogue in London.
-Rogers hosted social breakfasts with guests such as Thomas Macaulay, Henry Hallam, Sydney Smith, George Howard, 7th Earl of Carlisle, Philip Stanhope, 5th Earl Stanhope, Nassau Senior, Charles Greville, Henry Hart Milman, Anthony Panizzi, George Cornewall Lewis, and Sylvain Van de Weyer.
-An invitation to one of Rogers's breakfasts was a formal entry into literary society, and his dinners were even more select.
+Rogers hosted social breakfasts with guests such as Thomas Macaulay, Henry Hallam, Sydney Smith, George Howard, 7th Earl of Carlisle, Philip Stanhope, 5th Earl Stanhope, Nassau Senior, Charles Greville, Charles Lamb, Henry Hart Milman, Anthony Panizzi, George Cornewall Lewis, Sylvain Van de Weyer, Charles Babbage and Catharine Sedgwick An invitation to one of Rogers's breakfasts was a formal entry into literary society, and his dinners were even more select.
 His social success was due less to his literary position than to his powers as a conversationalist, his educated taste in all matters of art, and no doubt to his sarcastic and bitter wit, for which he excused himself by saying that he had such a small voice that no one listened if he said pleasant things.
 "He certainly had the kindest heart and unkindest tongue of any one I ever knew," said Fanny Kemble.
 He helped the poet Robert Bloomfield, he reconciled Thomas Moore with Francis Jeffrey and with Byron, and he relieved Sheridan's difficulties in the last days of his life.
 Moore, who refused help from all his friends, and would only owe debts to his publishers, found it possible to accept help from Rogers.
 He procured a pension for HF Cary, the translator of Dante, and obtained Wordsworth his sinecure as distributor of stamps.
 John Mitford, while maintaining his country livings, rented permanent lodgings in Sloane Street, where he enjoyed "the most perfect intimacy with Samuel Rogers for more than twenty years".
+He lent Edward Moxon £500 to establish himself as a publisher.